ansys/pydpf-post/docs/source/user_guide/plotting.rst

 ********
 Plotting
 ********
-The DPF-Post module provides an simplified Python interface to DPF, thus enabling rapid post-processing.
-To proceed, a solution object must be instantiated first.
-Refer to the part to proceed (:ref:`user_guide_post_processing').
-#
-Once the solution is instantiated, it is possible to access to the contained results.
-Refer to the previous part to proceed (:ref:`user_guide_accessing_results').
-#
-Results can be manipulated as result data objects.
-The API allows to plot the wanted result on its mesh.
+The DPF-Post package also provides functionality to conveniently plot your result.
+It suffices to load the ``Solution`` object with the results file, request a ``Result`` object, and obtain the scalar field of interest.
+The ``plot_contour`` method will be ready to render it.

 Total deformation
 -----------------

-The following code shows how to proceed to **plot the total deformation** (norm of the displacement vector):
+Use the following code to **plot the total deformation** (norm of the displacement vector field):

 .. code:: python